Modernized Parking Technology is coming to the Halifax region

 How will I know if I must pay to park on the street and how do I know where to go to pay?

 Signs will be installed on the streets where the parking meters are being removed to indicate that payment is required on that street.
 At least one parking pay station will be available on each block.
+Staff are working on communication startegies to ensure the public are notified well in advance of the changes.

 Will the new pay stations be like the pay-and-display machines that are in some off-street parking lots?